Seacoast Banking (SBCF)

 Seacoast Banking Quarterly Revenue

 Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
-Seacoast Banking’s recent performance shows its demand has slowed as its revenue was flat over the last two years.
+Seacoast Banking’s recent performance shows its demand has slowed significantly as its annualized revenue growth of 7.2% over the last two years was well below its five-year trend.
 Seacoast Banking Year-On-Year Revenue GrowthNote: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

-This quarter, Seacoast Banking’s year-on-year revenue growth of 20.7% was excellent, and its $157.3 million of revenue was in line with Wall Street’s estimates.
+This quarter, Seacoast Banking reported magnificent year-on-year revenue growth of 43.6%, and its $203.3 million of revenue beat Wall Street’s estimates by 1%.

 Seacoast Banking Quarterly Net Interest Income as % of Revenue